How to Use This Tool

 Convert for software compatibility

-If you need to open a WebP image in Photoshop, Illustrator, Microsoft Office, or any tool that doesn't support WebP natively, converting to PNG is the simplest solution.
+If you need to open a WebP image in an older design tool, an office suite, or any software that does not support WebP natively, converting to PNG is the simplest solution.

 Convert for email campaigns

-Many email clients (especially Outlook, older Gmail, and corporate mail systems) don't render WebP images.
-Convert to PNG before inserting images into email newsletters and templates.
+Many email clients still do not render WebP images.
+Convert to PNG before inserting images into newsletters and templates so they show up correctly for every reader.

 Expect larger file sizes

-PNG files are typically larger than WebP because PNG uses lossless compression only.
-This is the trade-off for universal compatibility.
-If file size is critical, consider keeping the WebP version for web use.
+PNG files are usually larger than WebP because PNG uses lossless compression.
+That is the trade-off for universal compatibility.
+If size is critical for the web, keep the WebP version too.

 Transparency is preserved

-If your WebP image has transparent areas, they will be preserved in the PNG output.
-No background color is added — the alpha channel transfers directly.
+If your WebP image has transparent areas, they are preserved in the PNG output.
+No background color is added - the transparency transfers directly.

-Print software and prepress workflows universally support PNG but rarely support WebP.
-Convert WebP images to PNG before sending to print shops or inserting into InDesign layouts.
+Print software and prepress tools support PNG universally but rarely support WebP.
+Convert WebP images to PNG before sending them to a print shop or inserting them into a layout.

 Keep your original WebP files

 WebP files are smaller than PNG, so keep them for web delivery.
-Use the converted PNG versions only where WebP isn't supported.
-This gives you the best of both formats.
+Use the converted PNG copies only where WebP is not supported - this gives you the best of both formats.

 No quality settings needed